raidionics/Raidionics/README.md

 ### Dependencies

-1. Ask André for guidance.
-2. Need to have installed Python3.6 on your machine, and added to the environmental variables.
+1. Need to have installed Python3.6 on your machine, and added to the environmental variables.
 Essentially Python3==Python3.6.
-3. Also should have [**virtualenv**](https://pypi.org/project/virtualenv/) installed, in order to make virtual environments.
+2. Also should have [**virtualenv**](https://pypi.org/project/virtualenv/) installed, in order to make virtual environments (pip install virtualenv).
-4. CMake need to be installed on the machine, as ANTsPy depends on it for being built/installed through pip.
+3. CMake need to be installed on the machine, as ANTsPy depends on it for being built/installed through pip.
 This is the warning you might get otherwise:
 ```
 RuntimeError: CMake must be installed to build the following extensions: ants
 ```